DevCycleHQ/AI-Prompts-And-Rules/install-prompts/dotnet-openfeature.md

 <error type="provider_not_ready">
 <symptom>"Provider not ready" error or service returning default values only</symptom>
 <diagnosis>
-1. Check: Is SetProviderAsync() awaited before client usage?
+1. Check: Is the provider set via OpenFeature.Api.Instance.SetProvider(...) before client usage?
 2. Check: Is the SDK key valid?
-3. Check: Is targetingKey provided in context?
+3. Check: Is user_id or targetingKey provided in context?
 </diagnosis>
 <solution>
-- Await provider initialization before getting client
+- Ensure provider is set before getting client
-- Verify mobile SDK key (starts with dvc_mobile_)
+- Verify server SDK key (starts with dvc_server_)
-- Always include targetingKey in EvaluationContext
+- Include user_id or targetingKey in EvaluationContext
 </solution>
 </error>